gautamigolani/gautamigolani.github.io/_projects/2_project.markdown

 ---

+> This project was done uner the supervision of <a href="https://www.eng.nus.edu.sg/ece/staff/ge-shuzhi-sam/">Prof. Sam Shuzhi Ge</a> at the Control & Simulation Lab at NUS, Singapore from March 2019 - November 2019.

+---

 ## Abstract

 For the past few years, manipulators have been used for a number of different applications mainly due to their cost-effectiveness and flexibility, apart from other numerous advantages they offer.
 With the thought of exploring manipulators in detail, I have developed a complete path planning and control framework for a manipulator in this project, giving an insight into the area of planning for the UR5 manipulator (case study).
 The kinematic equations are first derived, following which the computed-torque controller is designed with the help of the dynamic equations.
 For path planning, a repetitive motion planning (RMP) scheme is analyzed and implemented on the manipulator.
 The models for the same are developed in Simulink while Simscape Multibody presents a new way of visualizing the model and observing its movement.
 Simulations are carried out at a later stage to verify whether the results obtained have substantiated the planning model or not.